 “Once a weapon has left these shores there’s little if any control over where and when it will be used and who it will be used against,” he continued.
 “The U.K. must act now to stop the arms sales and to end its complicity in the humanitarian catastrophe that has been unleashed on the Yemeni people.”

-Posted by Ian Greenhalgh on December 20, 2016, With 865 Reads Filed under Military.
+Posted by Ian Greenhalgh on December 20, 2016, With 871 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.